 Live videos are very much like the Stories feature across social media.
 Both convey a behind-the-scenes glimpse and a sense of immediacy, two elements that are very much appreciated in our fast-paced society.

 Using GPS or RFID technology, geolocation marketing creates a virtual geographic “fence” around a specific area.
-This fence can be programmed to send marketing messages – such as texts, emails or push notifications – whenever a user enters or exits the designated area.
+This fence can be programmed to send marketing messages – such as texts, emails, or push notifications – whenever a user enters or exits the designated area.

-From generating leads to addressing customer queries to gathering and analysing feedback, the functions and potentials of chatbots are nearly limitless.
-Today, brands can even develop their own chatbots quite easily, since the technology behind it has become more accessible.
+From generating leads to addressing customer queries to gathering and analyzing feedback, the functions and potentials of chatbots are nearly limitless.
+Today, brands can even develop their own chatbots quite easily since the technology behind it has become more accessible.

 It’s well-known that brands leveraging new technologies have the best chance of staying ahead of the curve.
 As the food industry grows, relevant brands and startups should pay close attention to the production and customization of interactive, quality content.
 Food industry players are in the perfect position to leverage current trends for greater growth and heightened user engagement.

 So, are you ready to put these digital marketing strategies to the test?
 Our experts are ready to help you stand out and reach the top of your food tech niche, so contact us today to receive your tailored food tech digital marketing strategy and watch your brand grow.